ai2ys/CDC-Diabetes-Health-Indicators/README.md

 **Task:** This midterm project aims to build a service that predicts whether a patient has diabetes, is pre-diabetic, or healthy using data provided by the "Diabetes Health Indicators Dataset" provided by the CDC.

-More information about the dataset can be found in the [Dataset Information](#📋-dataset-information) section.
+More information about the dataset can be found in the [Dataset Information](#dataset-information) section.

 The dataset used in this project was created to to better understand the relationship between lifestyle and diabetes in the US and the creation was funded by the [CDC (Center for Disease Control and Prevention)](https://www.cdc.gov/).

-## 📋 Dataset Information
+## Dataset Information
+📋 Information regarding the dataset
+- Source and download location
+- Features variables
+- Target variable

 🔗 Dataset page: [CDC Diabetes Health Indicators](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators)